Reino-p/projectrepo/README.md

 🟡 Login page (starting page)
-🟡 Admin page (Where we few the order from the client) 🟡 Customer page (Where the client can make their order) 🟡 Status page (Where the user will be able to view their current order status)
+🟡 Admin page (Where we few the order from the client) 🟡 Customer page (Where the client can make their order) 🟡 Status page (Where the user will be able to view their current order status).